AriFordsham/GHCWiki/trac-links.md

 > *aliases:*`browser:`, `repos:`

-The default behavior for a source:/some/path link is to open the browser in that directory directory if the path points to a directory or to show the latest content of the file.
+The default behavior for a `source:/some/path link` is to open the browser in that directory directory if the path points to a directory or to show the latest content of the file.

 It's also possible to link directly to a specific revision of a file like this:

 - `source:/some/file@123` - link to the file's revision 123
 - `source:/some/file@head` - link explicitly to the latest revision of the file
+- `source:/some/file@named-branch` - link to latest revision of the specified file in `named-branch` (DVCS such as Git or Mercurial)

 If the revision is specified, one can even link to a specific line number:

 - `source:/some/file@123#L10`
 - `source:/tag/0.10@head#L10`
+- `source:/some/file@named-branch#L10`

 Finally, one can also highlight an arbitrary set of lines:

-- `source:/some/file@123:10-20,100,103#L99` - highlight lines 10 to 20, and lines 100 and 103.
+- `source:/some/file@123:10-20,100,103#L99` - highlight lines 10 to 20, and lines 100 and 103, and target line 99
-  *(since 0.11)*
+- or without version number (the `@` is still needed): `source:/some/file@:10-20,100,103#L99`.
+Version can be omitted when the path is pointing to a source file that will no longer change (like `source:/tags/...`), otherwise it's better to specify which lines of *which version* of the file you're talking about.

 Note that in presence of multiple repositories, the name of the repository is simply integrated in the path you specify for `source:` (e.g. `source:reponame/trunk/README`). *(since 0.12)*